ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

-### Protocol Parameters {#protocol-props}
+### Protocol Properties {#protocol-props}

-Protocol Parameters represent the configuration of a transport protocols once it has been selected.
+Protocol Properties represent the configuration of a transport protocols once it has been selected.
 A transport protocol may not support all Protocol Properties, depending on the available transport features.
-An application should specify the Protocol Parameters as early as possible to help the TAPS system optimize.
+An application should specify the Protocol Properties as early as possible to help the TAPS system optimize.
 However, a TAPS system will only actually set those protocol properties that are actually supported by the chosen transport protocol.
 These property all apply to Connections and Connection groups.